-- Secret of the Wings Periwinkle asks Tinkerbell (speaking of Terrence) "So is he your boyfriend?"
-"Uuuuhhhhh", cut to next scene without finishing sentence.
+- In The Secret of the Wings, Periwinkle asks Tinkerbell (speaking of Terrence) "So is he your boyfriend?"
+"Uuuuhhhhh," cut to next scene without finishing sentence.

 - Kung Fu Panda:

 - Po and Tigress.
 It is said in the commentary for the first movie that Tigress is Po's favorite of the Furious Five, even though throughout most of the film, she's the one in the group who is the most vocal about her disdain for him.
 It takes until the end of the movie for her to respect him.
 In the sequel, while not romantic, the two share a lot of moments.
 When Po describes how confused he is about his past, and how Tigress wouldn't get something like that, she suddenly hugs him, much to the shock of the other Furious Five, and tells him she does understand.
 She then tells him that she can't watch her friend die, and to stay with Masters Storming Ox and Croc for his own protection.
 She also seems to be the most distraught out of the Five when Po is hit by Lord Shen's cannon.
 Later, when Po returns and is about to get hit by another cannon, she pushes him out of the way.
 In the wreckage of the cannon-burst, Po finds Tigress drifting and holds her hand briefly before pushing her out of harms way.
 After Po defeats Shen, he hugs her, with Tigress initially frozen in shock before a smile grows on her face, while everyone else looks on in shock.

 - To a lesser extent, Crane and Mei Ling in Secrets of the Furious Five, where the feline Action Girl is so nice and loyal to the bird in the All of the Other Reindeer situation that many fans like to imagine them having a romantic relationship while they are at it.